CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 println(parse("world", anychar ~ failure)) // None
 ```

-**KRISHNA** Sometimes we want to combine a parser which extracts data with one which will perform a test on the extracted data but otherwise return the data unchanged (unless it fails).
-For this purpose, I will define a combination which only returns the output of the second parser (which includes the residual input after both the parsers have done their job).
-To enable this chaining, in place of the second parameter ```q: Parser[U]```, I'll take a function that consumes the output produced by the first parser and returns the second parser.
+**KRISHNA** Sometimes we only need the output from the last parser in the sequence along with the residual input after both the parsers have done their job.
+For this purpose, I will define another combination parser to enable this chaining.
+In place of the second parameter ```q: Parser[U]```, I'll take a function that consumes the output produced by the first parser and returns the second parser.
 This chaining is a common operation known as ```bind``` or```flatMap```, depending on which language you are using - I will define this as another infix operator using the Haskell symbol ```>>=```:

 ```scala
 implicit class ParserExtensions[T](p: Parser[T]) {